chairz/FAS_management-be/README.md

 - **`app/`**: Contains the core logic of the application.
   - **`crud/`**: Houses all CRUD operations, which are divided by tables.
 This structure keeps operations related to different tables separated, making the codebase easier to maintain.
   - **`db/`**: Contains database configurations, connection management, and the SQLAlchemy models that define the database schema.
+For a detailed explanation of the database schema, please refer to the [Database Schema Documentation](app/db/db_schema.md)
   - **`router/`**: Contains all the route handlers, each categorized by the type of entity they manage (e.g., `auth`, `applicants`, `schemes`, `applications`).
   - **`schemas/`**: Contains Pydantic models that define the structure of request and response bodies for each API endpoint.
 This ensures data validation and serialization are handled cleanly.
   - **`dependencies.py`**: Contains shared dependencies that are injected into routes.
 This might include functions authenticating JWTs, database session, etc.